cmotc/doablesec/020-Doable-Privacy-Android.md

   * Address: An "Address" is a piece of information that represents the destination of a message.
 It is also a type of "Metadata," which is information about a message not necessarily related to the content itself.
-Your address can, but does not have to, give away your location when you send or recieve messages.
+Your address can, but does not have to, give away your location when you send or receive messages.
 That is what Tor is for, and some forms of peer-to-peer communication offer this type of protection as well.
   * Peer-To-Peer: "Peer-To-Peer" refers to methods which require no intervention